neskoskin/mean-clean/README.md

 Gulp will watch for file changes in `client`, run the necessary tasks and populate the respective `public` and `build` folders.
 Gulp/nodemon also watches for changes in `server` and restarts the express server.
 Pretty neat for development.

-More detailed descriptions of each folder are included in the corresponding `README.md` files, where I felt the need to explain further.
+More detailed descriptions of each folder have been included in the corresponding `README.md` files, where I felt the need to explain further.

 ### Usage